 Introduction to procurement management, alternative procurement strategies, partnering, client supply chain management and procurement, procuring multi-projects and a programme of projects.

-Whole-life Asset Management - 15 credits
+Whole Life Asset Management - 15 credits

 The concept of whole-life management (WLM) and best value are introduced in the context of infrastructure project management, procurement routes and the project chain value.

-Funding for Projects - 15 credits
+People, Organisation and Funding - 15 credits

 Addresses the current methods of financing major national and international projects.
 Provides a review of funding practice and policy, relevant appraisal methods, public sector finance, private sector finance, concession contracts, UK Private Finance Initiative, and allocation of risk and private finance in developing countries.